-Making and keeping friends can be a big challenge for students, and this is especially true with all of the upheaval in our schools as a result of COVID-19.
+Making and keeping friends can be a big challenge for students, and this is especially true during remote learning or during long breaks like summer vacation.

-In this lesson, you will help your students complete a pen pal printable they can share with someone they are missing or with a new friend.
-This will help them learn how to develop and maintain friendships and feel connected even when they cannot see eachother in person.
+In this lesson, you will help your students complete a pen pal printable they can share with someone they will miss.
+This will help them learn how to develop and maintain friendships and feel connected even when they cannot see each other in person.

 You can use this as a one-time activity, or it can be the start of a longer term back-and-form between students.